thanhtran27/EE147-project/README.md

 indicating that the GPU is correctly implementing the Linear Regression process.
 The reason why the GPU took longer to run is likely due to the kernel not being fully optimized for the problem size, and atomic operations.
 Furthermore, the data set used(Iris) might not fully utilize the GPU’s capabilities.
-Larger datasets might result in a better performance gain from the GPU.
+Larger datasets might result in a better performance gain from the GPU.<br />
 ![image](https://github.com/user-attachments/assets/bb2b21b2-3692-45cf-ae9b-2c50c5aa0a97)
 ![image](https://github.com/user-attachments/assets/5551e317-a4f8-48f5-8b33-bdd086d2e3b7)